site24x7/plugins/git_hub/README.md

 # Plugin for monitoring GitHub

 ## Prerequisites
-* To monitor your github account we need an username , repository name and a Personal Access Token(classic).
+* To monitor your github account we need an username, repository name and a Personal Access Token(classic).

 * Please refer this [link](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to create "Personal Access Token" with read access.
 * Select and provide repos, notifications, and project permissions in select scopes field of generating access token.
 Without the access the API's will throw an 404 or 403 error.